 Restrictive Covenants.
 These are limitations in property deeds that control how a piece of land can be used.
 You may want to seek the advice of a real estate attorney to avoid problems.

 Utilities.
 Although a manufactured home comes with plumbing, electrical, and heating systems, it must be connected to utilities.
-Ferris Homes or your contractor would contact your local public utility companies for connection and cost information.
+Your contractor would contact your local public utility companies for connection and cost information.

 Water.
 Not all areas have local water lines and you may have to drill a well.
-Ferris Homes or your local contractor can check with a local well-drilling company about costs.
+Your contractor can check with a local well-drilling company about costs.
 Also, you would need to check with local health officials about water quality.

 Sewage.
 Some areas rely on septic systems rather than city or county sanitary sewage systems.
 If you can't connect your manufactured home to a municipal or county system, your contractor would need to check with local authorities about installing a septic tank.
-Ferris Homes has permit personnel or your contractor you choose can contact your local health department or the office responsible for issuing building permits.
+Your contractor you choose can contact your local health department or the office responsible for issuing building permits.

 Manufactured Home Communities

 Perhaps a park community specifically planned for manufactured housing appeals to you.
 Buying a home in a manufactured home community involves fewer practical concerns than placing the manufactured home on your own land since most services are included.
-See our "Community Living".
+See our "Community Living" page.